 The Lumenique Blog

-For the past 40 years I have included representations of architectural and design elements incorporating lighting in functional art forms.
-I draw inspiration from observation of existing objects, as well as original thought inspired by elements in both man made and natural surroundings, as well as pur imagination.
+All of my work has included representations of architectural and design elements incorporating lighting in functional art forms.
+I draw inspiration from observation of existing objects, as well as original thought inspired by man made and natural surroundings, as well as pure imagination.
 I include light sources as an expressed feature to illuminate the work itself, or to add ambient illumination to its surroundings, tying the work to its place in both apparent shape as well as its effect on surroundings.
 By incorporating light, my work is intended to move from purely display space, to side tables, desks, reception stations and nightstands - to become part of the experienced environment, beyond an accessory displayed.

-In my current work, I employ modern methods of material and physical form creation, such as 3D printing and machining, that enable me to produce objects in a way that cannot be duplicated effectively with lesser methods.
-The light sources utilized are selected to fit the desired end result, without dominating the forms themselves.
+I employ modern methods of material and physical form creation, such as 3D printing and machining, to enable me to produce unique objects effectively, with a high degree of detail quality.
+The light sources I utilize are selected to fit the desired end result, without dominating the forms themselves.
 All user controls are kept to a minimum, with simple mechanical actuation, to provide an intuitive and comfortable interface to focus on the form of the work, over its technical interaction.